 Very shortly - we unlocked the potential of Ibu Elsye.
 We gave her the room to be awesome.
 We showed that we trusted her and stated our trust and expectation (accountability) to her clearly.

-I also think that structuring her schedule, limiting work in process and move the authority to the information played a big part - but there was an amazing person in there that just got out to be better than before.
+I also think that structuring her schedule, limiting work in process and moving the authority to the information played a big part - but there was an amazing person in there that just got out to be better than before.
 That was all her.

 Who around me do I need to trust more?
 Give more room?
 Maybe it’s that person that I didn’t think had it in them?
 What do ME, myself, need to do for someone else to become more?